Please select language

 • Unleash design possibilities with rendered facades

 Render, also known as plaster or stucco, offers almost infinite design possibilities in terms of texture, colour, sheen, applied additives and bespoke techniques.
-Few facade surfacce materials offer such exciting opportunities to play, experiment and create something truly unique.
+Few facade surface materials offer such exciting opportunities to play, experiment and create something truly unique.

 Sto is the market leader in manufacturing cement-free sustainable renders, plasters and facade finishes.
 Our renders and plasters come in a variety of textures and finishes they can be combined with anti-crack levelling coats and to our external thermal insulation systems.